North York Moors Walks

 You can start your walk from the village and then head north to reach the forest.
 There's lots of footpaths and bridleways to explore the coniferous woodland with its pine and spruce trees, streams and ponds.
 Look out for wildlife including roe deer, badgers, squirrels, foxes and various woodland birds.

 After visiting the forest it's well worth exploring the area around the village.
 If you head west you can visit the old church and enjoy a stroll along Harwood Dale Beck and Hagg Wood.
 Just to the south you'll find Broxa Forest, while continuing west will take you past the River Derwent into Langdale Forest.
 Here you'll find more good walking paths, mountain bike trails and great views over the North York Moors.
 View Full Details>>

 |Helmsley to Rievaulx Abbey||4 miles (6 km)||This is a popular walk which takes you from the medieval Helmsley Castle to the fascinating ruins of Rievaulx Abbey.
-It makes use of the Cleveland Way National Trail so it is a good, waymarked footpath.
+It makes use of the Cleveland Way National Trail takes place on a good, waymarked footpath.
 The walk runs for about 4 miles on an undulating path with some moderate climbs.
 As such a reasonable level of fitness is required.|

 |Hole of Horcum||5 miles (8 km)||Enjoy a circular walk around this beautiful natural amphitheatre in the North York Moors.
 The hollow is 400 ft deep and was created over thousands of years by a series of landslides caused by water pressure.
 View Full Details>>|

 |Langdale Forest||7 miles (12 km)||This large forest in the North Yorks Moors has mountain bike trails and walking routes to try.
 The coniferous forest has a number of pretty streams and lots of wildlife to look out for.
 Keep your eyes peeled for nightjar, bullfinch, adders, lizards and the pearl bordered fritillary butterflies. |